 These supplements may promote heart health:

-- Omega-3 fatty acids, such as fish oil -- may help lower inflammation and improve heart health.
+- Omega-3 fatty acids.
+Such as fish oil -- may help reduce inflammation and improve heart health.
 Cold-water fish, such as salmon or halibut, are good sources.
-Omega-3 fatty acids may increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Omega-3 fatty acids may increase the risk for bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.

-- Coenzyme Q10 -- an antioxidant that may be good for heart health.
-Do not take CoQ10 if you take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix) or aspirin.
-CoQ10 can make these drugs less effective, so they might not work work as well.
+- Coenzyme Q10 (C0Q10).
+An antioxidant that may be good for heart health.
+DO NOT take CoQ10 if you take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+CoQ10 can make these drugs less effective.
+So they might not work as well.

-- Alpha-lipoic acid -- an antioxidant that may be good for heart health.
-People who take thyroid hormone should ask their doctor before taking alpha-lipoic acid.
+- Alpha-lipoic acid.
+An antioxidant that may be good for heart health.
+People who take thyroid hormone should ask their doctors before taking alpha-lipoic acid.
 People who have low levels of thiamine should not take alpha-lipoic acid.

-- L-arginine -- an antioxidant that may help promote good circulation.
-Be sure to ask your doctor before taking l-arginine, because it may interfere with other treatments and may not be right for you.
+- L-arginine.
+An antioxidant that may help promote good circulation.
+Be sure to ask your doctor before taking L-arginine because it may interfere with other treatments and may not be right for you.
 People who have a history of a heart attack, heart disease, low blood pressure, or circulatory issues should speak to their doctors before taking L-arginine.
 People who take medication for circulation, including medications for erectile dysfunction, should also take caution when taking L-arginine.
-It can also cause problems with blood pressure as well as make herpes infections worse.
-Some people may be allergic to l-arginine.
+It can also cause problems with blood pressure, as well as make herpes infections worse.
+Some people may be allergic to L-arginine.

-- Bilberry (Vaccinium myrtillus ) -- an antioxidant that helps promote good circulation.
-Bilberry may increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
-People with low blood pressure, heart disease, diabetes, or blood clots should not take bilberry without first talking to their doctor.
-Do not take bilberry if you are pregnant or breastfeeding.
+- Bilberry ( (Vaccinium myrtillus ).
+An antioxidant that helps promote good circulation.
+Bilberry may increase the risk for bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+People with low blood pressure, heart disease, diabetes, or blood clots should not take bilberry without first talking to their doctors.
+DO NOT take bilberry if you are pregnant or breastfeeding.

-- Ginkgo ( Ginkgo biloba ) -- an antioxidant that may be good for heart health.
-Gingko interacts with many medications, including blood-thinners such as warfarin (Coumadin) and clopidogrel (Plavix).
+- Ginkgo ( Ginkgo biloba ).
+An antioxidant that may be good for heart health.
+Ginkgo interacts with many medications, including blood thinners, such as warfarin (Coumadin) and clopidogrel (Plavix).
 People with diabetes, fertility problems, a history of seizures, and bleeding disorders may not be able to take ginkgo.
-Because of the potential for many interactions, do not take gingko without your doctor's supervision.
+Because of the potential for many interactions, DO NOT take ginkgo without your doctor's supervision.

-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
 An experienced and certified homeopath will assess your individual constitution and symptoms, and then recommend remedies.
 Below are common remedies used for fainting or pre-fainting symptoms:

 Acupuncture may help treat fainting.
 A clinical analysis of 102 serious cases of loss of consciousness reported that acupuncture helped in a large number of these cases.

 Acupuncture does not often cause side effects or complications.
-However, some people may faint during acupuncture treatments, although it is not considered a serious complication.
+Some people may faint during acupuncture treatments, although it is not considered a serious complication.

-In most people, simple fainting is not a sign of a life-threatening disease, particularly if it only happens once.
-The elderly have a higher risk of injury after a fainting episode, especially from fractures.
+In most people, fainting is not a sign of a life-threatening disease, particularly if it only happens once.
+The elderly have a higher risk for injury after a fainting episode, especially from fractures.
 People who faint due to heart disease tend to have a poorer prognosis than those who have heart disease without fainting.

 Many people who faint, especially the elderly and those who have heart disease, may be hospitalized to look for a cause.
 Continuous ECG monitoring can help spot an irregular heartbeat as a cause of fainting, especially in people who faint more than once.